christopherConcannon/portfolio-2020/README.md

 This project is covered under the MIT license

 ## Technologies
-React, React Router, React Transition Group, HTML5, CSS3
+Node.js, Express, Nodemailer, React, React Router, React Transition Group, HTML5, CSS3

 ## Contributing
 To see the guidelines adopted for contributing to this project, please view the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.txt)